 Application and Forms

-One to two units - single family home or duplex
+One to two units: single-family home or duplex

-Three or more dwelling units - triplex, fourplex or more units
+Three or more dwelling units: triplex, fourplex or more units

-Short-term rental permit requirements
+Accessory short-term rental Type A permit requirements

 - Everyone doing business in the City of Portland must register as a business with the City of Portland.